 A genome is an individual’s complete set of genetic information.
 Genomics is an area of medical science that examines the genomes of humans and other organisms.

-Genomics can be used to diagnose and treat illnesses, or to track the spread of bacteria and viruses such as COVID-19.
+Genomics can be used to prevent, diagnose and treat illnesses, or to track the spread of bacteria and viruses such as COVID-19.

 One of the fastest-growing fields of science and technology in the world, genomics is changing the way healthcare is provided.